samuraininja84/UnityPackages/README.md

-Custom are Packages that I've made myself or edited GitHub are Packages from other people that are availiable via GitHub that I've packaged to make them easier to import or send to other people.
+Custom: Packages that I've made myself or edited

+GitHub: Packages from other people that are availiable via GitHub that I've packaged to make them easier to import or send to other people.